jjarrreddd/muse/README.md

+Ensure Flask and React are installed as well as:
+- axios (npm install axios) in 'front-end' directory.
+- python-dotenv (pip install python-dotenv) in venv in 'flask-server' directory.

 To run the full applicatiom, first split terminals:

 1. In one terminal, activate the virutal environment and go into the 'flask-server' directory.